 Our software engineers devote significant time and effort to qualify and support our products on various computer platforms, including Microsoft and Apple platforms.
 Computer platform modifications and upgrades require additional time to be spent to ensure that our products function properly.
 To the extent that the current configuration of qualified and supported platforms changes, or we need to qualify and support new platforms, we could be required to expend valuable engineering resources, which could adversely affect our operating results.

-Our revenues and gross profit are dependent on several unpredictable factors.
+Our revenues and gross profit are dependent on several factors, some of which are difficult to predict.

 The revenue and gross profit from our products depend on many factors, including: